tynet94/SmartThings/README.md

     Does not require a token captured from the TP-Link cloud.
     Manual device installation and setting static IP addresses.

+# Version 2 Update - 1/30/2018

+The Files have been updated to Version 2.
+Changes from previous version

+a.
+Added transition time of (user selectable) for bulb power-on and off.

+b.
+Made Energy Monitor function compatible with the Australian version of the HS110 (HS110(AU).

+c.
+Changed file naming to be function-based instead of product number based due to expanded TP-Link Product Base.

+d.
+Changed naming convention to be compatible with SmartThings - GitHub integration.

+Upgrade recommendation:  Not needed unless you are adding products not supported with the previous version.

 # Cloud-Based Pre-requisites:

 a.
 A valid TP-Link Kasa account (must have login name and password.